Growing up, my Dad was angry all the time. The lessons we learned from this were not healthy.

 So not surprisingly, my older siblings got into the hippie culture and rejected materialism.
 One joined a Commune for a decade or more.
 Why not?
 Dad certainly didn't make it seem like working for Corporate America was a swell deal.
 And for me, well, getting married and having kids wasn't made to seem like a real dream to go after - at least not the way it was sold to me.
 So not surprisingly, I never went that route.

 And we all got heavily into drug and alcohol use along the way as well.
 Well, why not?
-When your parents tell you, "Hey, here's life, one fucking bitter disappointment after another!" you sort of think, "Well, might as well get shitfaced, then!"
+When your parents tell you, "Hey, here's life, one fucking bitter disappointment after another!" you sort of think, "Well, might as well get shitfaced, then!" - particularly if your parents are, most of the time.

 But of course, that is not how life is - or how it should be, anyway.
 For many folks, it is a miserable existence, even on $100,000 a year.
 People spend their lives buying things and spending money and paying bills and working at jobs they hate.
 And they end up miserable and making their kids miserable.